About Us

 Kathy’s Legacy

-Kathy Heck opened The Talking Teacup in 2003, where she enjoyed providing a special place for friends and family to relax and make memories.
+Kathy Heck opened The Talking Teacup in 2003, with the vision of creating a welcoming sanctuary where friends and families could gather to relax and create lasting memories.

 Come as a stranger, leave as a friend. – Kathy Heck